franklinben23/vet-clinic-audit/README.md

 This repository includes files with plain SQL that can be used to recreate a database:

-Use schema.sql to create all tables.
+Use vet-clinic.sql to create all tables.

 Use data.sql to populate tables with sample data.

-Check queries.sql for examples of queries that can be run on a newly created database.
+Check solutions.sql for the queries that were requested, and their implemented solutions.
 Important note: this file might include queries that make changes in the database (e.g., remove records).
 Use them responsibly!

 ## Authors